This post may contain affiliate links.

 Ever wondered what full-time RV living really looks like?
 Let’s hear from Ashley, who spent years living in Missouri in her fifth wheel camper.

-About Our RV
+About Ashley’s RV

-And now for the tour….
+And now for the photo tour…

-The previous owners never wore shoes inside the RV, and after living in Korea for a year teaching English in 2009, I always wanted to adopt a no-shoes tradition in my own household.
-We aren’t religiously strict about no shoes in the house, but for the most part we leave our shoes right here.
+The previous owners never wore shoes inside the RV, and after living in Korea for a year teaching English, I always wanted to adopt a no-shoes tradition in my own household.
+This protects our floors and is convenient for removing boots—especially in the winter.

-On the wall to the left of the door we added a coat rack, mounted using the screws that came with it.
+On the wall to the left of the door, we added a coat rack, mounted using the screws that came with it.